Edowndotdown/DMG-Reader/README.md

 # **DMG Reader**

-Welcome to **DMG Reader**, the simple solution for viewing DMG files—previously exclusive to macOS—on Windows!
+Welcome to **DMG Reader**, a simple solution for viewing DMG files—previously exclusive to macOS—on Windows!

 DMG is perfect for reading DMG files on Windows due to the near-perfect integration with Windows.
 DMG reader provides a near native experience.
 This makes DMG files as easy to mount as ISO files!
 Just one click and it mounts.